MomchilKalestrov/MomchilKalestrov/README.md

 get the highest score by using the mathematical operations on the board
 - **PhysicsCalc 9G** was a desktop program that visualized theories and automatically calculated formulas in the sphere of physics
+- **SeraphimCMS**, my latest one, which I haven't gone to any competitions with, is a website builder.
+There is plugin and custom themes support along with an API.
+There is also a basic plugin marketplace

 ![123](https://github-profile-trophy.vercel.app/?username=momchilkalestrov)
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=MomchilKalestrov&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)